lex-node/governance/constitution/constitution.md

 [DRAFTING NOTES:

-    1. waiting for feedback from team, btu I likely need to revise the new  code deference provisions re: Council smart contract since they are currently using rinkleby smart contract with manual approval of vote minting, etc.; possibly will bifurcate between current and future arrangement and provide code-deference structure for the latter that kicks in if/when activated by council
+    1. waiting for feedback from team, but I likely need to revise the new  code deference provisions re: Council smart contract since they are currently using rinkleby smart contract with manual approval of vote minting, etc.; possibly will bifurcate between current and future arrangement and provide code-deference structure for the latter that kicks in if/when activated by council

     2. fix clause / section numbering periodically